 Part D and the Low-Income Subsidy

-Medicare Part D premiums vary by plan; the 2026 national average for a Standard Plan is approximately $36.78/month.
+Medicare Part D premiums vary by plan; the 2026 national base beneficiary premium is $38.99/month.
 However, NF residents are typically auto-enrolled in the Low-Income Subsidy (LIS), which provides $0-premium Standard Plans.
 Most NF residents pay $0 in Part D premiums.

 The LIS is a separate Medicare Part D subsidy administered by CMS, distinct from the Medicare Savings Programs that pay Part B. Eligibility for LIS automatically applies to anyone receiving Medicaid (full-benefit or QMB), regardless of state.